dennisallard/rms0-mssql-express/README.md

 file:///C:/<PATH TO THIS REPO>/client/testSimple.html
 file:///C:/<PATH TO THIS REPO>/client/testChunks.html

+For both in the API input you enter an endpoint string that begins with "crimes/".

+Examples:

+crimes/?location=PACIFIC COAST&daterange=2020-02-03&daterange=2020-02-06

+crimes/?geo=34.0483016967773&geo=-118.26309967041&geo=0.05&daterange=2020-01-02&daterange=2020-01-02

-testSimple.html does a simple fetch and pretty prints the returns JSON. testChunks.html reads the response stream in chunks and provides an abort controller.
+testSimple.html does a simple fetch and pretty prints the returned JSON. testChunks.html reads the response stream in chunks and provides an abort controller.

+Both output some useful information in the browser's inspector console output.

 The javascript in the HTML files is pretty easy to understand and references are cited.